NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 // Type '() => void' is not assignable to type 'new () => {}'.
 ```

-To use TypeScript on the constructor function we have to resort to the unsafe `as unknown` hack.
+To use TypeScript on constructor functions have to resort to the unsafe `as unknown` hack.
 The language server also won't tell us when our prototype is missing properties

 ```typescript
 interface MyInstanceAndPrototype {